tadiossam/SUNAPP2/replit.md

 **Labor Cost Calculation**: Minute-based entry system where users enter time in minutes (UI), which is converted to hours for storage (database stores decimal hours).
 Server-side recalculates totalCost using formula: `(minutesWorked / 60) × hourlyRateSnapshot × overtimeFactor`.
 Per-minute rate is 250 ETB/hour ÷ 60 = 4.17 ETB/minute.
 This ensures accurate cost tracking and prevents client-side calculation manipulation.

+**Auto-Labor Entry Updates**: When team members are assigned to a work order, labor entries are automatically created with `timeSource: "auto"` and initialized with 1 minute (to show non-zero cost).
+A background scheduler (node-cron) runs every 5 minutes to update these auto-created entries based on actual work order elapsed time, distributing hours evenly among team members.
+This keeps labor costs in sync with real work time without manual intervention.

 **Workshop Filtering**: Dashboard analytics properly filter work orders through the `work_order_workshops` junction table (multi-workshop assignments).
 Queries safely handle undefined predicates and fetch the primary workshop for display.

 ### Feature Specifications